eth-educators/eth-docker-docs/website/docs/Usage/PrysmWeb.md

 Set the wallet password.
 If you chose to store the wallet password with the validator in a previous step, make sure it matches here: This is the step where you actually create the wallet with that password.

-Continue and you will find yourself inside the Web UI, which will show you the beacon syncing.
+Continue and you will find yourself inside the Web UI, which will show you the consensus client syncing.
 Once sync is complete, you will also see validator information.

 # Optional: Verify that wallet password was stored correctly